In which we conclude our study of methods of factorising large numbers, and, indeed, the course.

 I hope that some of you may be inspired to read in more depth about the ideas of this course, and about other aspects of number theory.
 Of course, there are many number theory books and many websites where you can do this, so I shan’t try to list them (but please do share your favourites in the comments below).

-I’ll just mention one book, The Princeton Companion to Mathematics, edited by Tim Gowers (with associate editors June Barrow-Green and Imre Leader).
+I’ll just mention one book, which I mentioned briefly before, The Princeton Companion to Mathematics, edited by Tim Gowers (with associate editors June Barrow-Green and Imre Leader).
 This has short sections on various important concepts in pure mathematics, including several from number theory (such as elliptic curves, the Euclidean algorithm and continued fractions, the ideal class group, L-functions, modular arithmetic, number fields, the Riemann zeta function and many more).
 Perhaps even more interestingly, it has slightly longer articles (10–20 pages) on branches of mathematics, written by leading mathematicians in those areas.
 So there’s “Algebraic Numbers” by Barry Mazur, “Analytic Number Theory” by Andrew Granville, “Computational Number Theory” by Carl Pomerance, “Arithmetic Geometry” by Jordan S. Ellenberg, and many more (they aren’t all about number theory!).
 And then there are short pieces about particular theorems and problems, such as the ABC conjecture, the Birch–Swinnerton-Dyer conjecture, Fermat’s last theorem, the Prime Number Theorem and the Riemann Hypothesis, Problems and Results in Additive Number Theory, and so on.
 If you want a broader picture of mathematics and how the ideas from your various lecture courses are used, and if you want to know what current research mathematicians in the area are thinking about, this would be a great place to start reading.
 Perhaps your college library has a copy?

 Preparation for Lectu… oh, this is the end of the course!